 Marketing is a management discipline concerned with the study of exchange processes involving organizations and individuals.
 The techniques of other disciplines such as accountancy, economics, mathematics, sociology and psychology all contribute to it.
-The School of Marketing offers full-time and part-time courses (349), leading to the award of the degree of Bachelor of Commerce.
+The School of Marketing offers full-time and part-time courses (3490), leading to the award of the degree of Bachelor of Commerce.
 As the first year courses in Accounting and Financial Management, Economics and Marketing are similar transfers can usually be arranged at the end of first year without loss of standing.
+The School also offers a full-time course leading to the award of the combined degree of Bachelor of Commerce/Bachelor of Laws in Marketing (4710).

-There are two formal graduate courses: the Master of Commerce (Honours) (253) by research and course work and the Master of Commerce (847) by course work alone.
+There are two formal graduate courses: the Master of Commerce (Honours) (2530) by research and course work and the Master of Commerce (8470) by course work alone.